 a.
 Nominations shall be solicited from the entire membership by the Nominating Committee.
 The Nominating Committee will screen all nominees according to criteria approved by the Board and develop a list of qualified candidates.
 Information on these individuals will be sent to the entire membership along with information about election procedures.

 b.
 Election will be by procedures adopted by the Board.
 Members shall be entitled to vote only for Board members within their category of membership.
 Election procedures will be communicated to the members prior to the election.
-Results of the election will be announced at the annual meeting.
+Results of the election will be announced in the fall.

 c.
-Taking office: A Board member shall take office at the conclusion of the Annual Meeting of CPE members and shall continue in office until his or her successor is elected and seated.
+Taking office: A Board member shall take office on January 1 of the year following the election and shall continue in office until a successor is elected and seated.

 Section 6.
 Removal

 Any Board member who fails to fulfill the duties and obligations of Board membership may be removed from the Board at any regular or special meeting of the Board, provided that (a) information about such possible action is delivered to each Board member at least seven days prior to the meeting, and (b) that the named Board member is given the opportunity to present his or her case to the Board prior to the vote.
 A vote of a two-thirds majority of all Board members present will be required to remove a Board member.